henricson/psd2ynab/readme.md

 transaction details! ⚠️**

 This project is looking for options to replace Nordigen with a more privacy-friendly alternative.
-However, a direct PSD2 integration towards banks seems tedious, as it requires a lot of compliance related work and fees to authorities.
+However, a direct PSD2 integration towards banks seems tedious, and it requires a lot of compliance related work and fees to authorities.
 Input is valued!

 ## Why does this exist